-2. Date: January 2010
+2. Date: January 2011

-Required Resource(s): TBD
+Required Resource(s): Required Textbook TBA.

-Other Course Supplements: The professor may provide handouts from time to time to as supplemental information to lectures and required resource(s).
+Other Course Supplements On Reserve in the LRC: Mertler, C., and Vannatta, R. (2010).
+Advanced and Multivariate Statistical Methods (4th ed.).
+We will refer to Chapters 8 and 9 only.
+The professor may provide handouts from time to time to as supplemental information to lectures and required resource(s).